manuelruder/fast-artistic-videos/README.md

 ## Running on new spherical videos

-To stylize spherical videos, frames must present as cube map projections with overlapping borders.
+To stylize spherical videos, frames must be present as cube map projections with overlapping borders.
 Most commonly, however, spherical videos are encoded as equirectangular projection.
 Therefore, a reporjection becomes necessary.

 ### Reprojection software